Ayurveda for Immunity: Strengthen Your Natural Defences

 Pitta Immunity

 Pitta types generally have strong immunity when balanced, thanks to robust digestive fire.
-However, excess heat and inflammation can paradoxically weaken defences.
+Excess heat and inflammation can paradoxically weaken defences.

 Common vulnerabilities: Inflammatory conditions, skin rashes, acid reflux, burnout-related immune crashes